profitisthebest/profitisthebest/README.md

-- 👋 Hi, I’m @profitisthebest
+- 👋 Hi, I’m James
-- 👀 I’m learning about Database Design Principles!
-- Currently interning at Amazon Web Services :)
+- - Currently interning at Amazon Web Services :)
 - 📫 How to reach me: 951-977-6329

 <!---